 Discount rate.
-The discount rate used to measure the total pension liability was 7.75 percent, a decrease of 0.25 percentage points since the prior measurement date.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that Employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan.
+The discount rate used to measure the total pension liability was 7.75 percent.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current employer contribution rate and that Employer contributions will be made at the current employer contribution rate.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.